Isle of Coll

-There is one primary school on the island which is thriving due to the number of young families resident.
-There are currently 29 children enrolled at Arinagour Primary School.
+There is one primary school on the island with 7 children enrolled.
 Coll teenagers must travel to the mainland for their secondary education.
 Many attend Oban High School and stay at a hostel, while others attend public or private schools under individual arrangement made by parents.

 In Arinagour there are two general shops, a community centre (An Cridhe), a hostel (Coll Bunkhouse), a hotel, a guest house, a post office and gift shop, a community owned petrol company, a craft shop, a primary school with a pre-5 unit and a medical centre with a doctor and nurse.

 Outside of the village, you’ll find the airport around 4 miles to the southwest, between Uig and Arileod.
 Nearby is the RSPB bird reserve and information centre at Totronald.
 Situated around 3 miles west of Arinagour, Ballyhaugh is the home to Project Trust, the single biggest employer on the island with over 40 years of operations.